Exams and assessments

 What is the deadline for submitting an appeal?

-Appeals must normally be submitted within 10 working days of the publication of the decision of the Programme or Review Board whose decision is the subject of the appeal.
+Appeals must normally be submitted within 10 working days of the publication of the decision of the Programme or Review Board whose decision is the subject of the appeal – usually this means within 10 working days of you receiving your results after Semester 2 or the Special Assessment Period.

 Do I need to provide supporting evidence?